 This classy smartphone has some lofty ambitions and a very attractive price tag.

 You might not have heard of Honor here in the UK but they are part of the Huawei Group and produce some compelling smartphones.
 Honor is the number one smartphone e-brand in China in 2017 in terms of sales performance.
 They have also announced a new global growth strategy that aims to make it a top-three smartphone brand worldwide in five years.
-They are already the number one and number three e-brand in Finland and Russia respectively and Honor’s sales grew significantly on Black Friday in the United States and Europe this year.Honor's global growth strategy that aims to make Honor a top-three smartphone brand worldwide in five years and with handsets like this, who knows Click To Tweet
+They are already the number one and number three e-brand in Finland and Russia respectively and Honor’s sales grew significantly on Black Friday in the United States and Europe this year.Honor's global growth strategy that aims to make it a top-three smartphone brand worldwide in five years Click To Tweet

 With our slogan, “For the Brave”, the Honor brand was created to meet the needs of digital natives through internet-optimized products that offer superior user experiences, inspire action, foster creativity and empower the young to achieve their dreams.